Gabinou/mace/README.md

     2. Run installer: `sudo ./installer`.
 2. Write your own macefile e.g. `macefile.c`
 3. Build `mace`

+The `mace` convenience executable also use the environment variable MACEFLAGS.

 Use these macro definitions when compiling `installer` to customize `mace`:
 - `-DPREFIX=<path>` to change install path.
 Defaults to `/usr/local`.